AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-add-extensions.md

 * Configure the Target and Target VEC extensions

 >[!NOTE] Adobe Audience Manager can be implemented via a configuration in the Analytics extension and thus you will not need to add the Audience Manager extension in this tutorial

->[!INFO] Currently, Launch is used only to manage the extension configurations of the Adobe Experience Cloud solutions you will be implementing.
-Launch will not be used to create Data Elements or fire Rules associated with these solutions at this time.

 ## Review the Pre-installed extensions